moraisaugusto/tic-tac-toe-challenge/README.md

 ## Submission

-When you are ready, please submit your challenge as a pull request against this repository.
+When you are ready, please create a public repository and share the link with the interview manager.